Diagnosing Problems in Pivotal Platform

 Apps Manager provides a graphical user interface to help manage organizations, users, apps, and spaces.
 For more information about Apps Manager, see Getting Started with Apps Manager

-When troubleshooting Apps Manager performance, you might want to view the Apps Manager app logs.
+When troubleshooting Apps Manager performance, you can view the Apps Manager app logs.
 To view the Apps Manager app logs:

 From a command line, log in to Pivotal Platform by running: